 - Guest SafetyMozambique is a very secure destination.
 As with travel in all foreign countries, it is advised that you keep an eye on your personal belongings.
 The main tourist attractions in Mozambique are its islands and here there is virtually no crime.

 - Flying to MozambiquePrivate and scheduled charters are easily arranged from either Johannesburg or Nelspruit to various destinations within Mozambique.
-Most island resorts are reached by boat.
+Most island resorts are reached by helicopter, shuttle flights and road transfers.
+A few of the lodges are only accessible by boat.

 - LanguageEnglish is widely spoken throughout Southern Africa.